Skip to content

 image

-Event Details page
+Event Details Page

-• Click the "View monitor configuration" small icon at the top right corner of the detail page to support viewing and editing the configuration details of the current intelligent inspection.
+• Clicking the small icon in the top-right corner of the details page labeled "View Monitor Configuration" allows you to view and edit the configuration details of the current intelligent inspection.

-Basic Properties
+Basic Attributes

 image